-Funding is available for establishment or upgrades of research infrastructure of national importance, including Norwegian participation in collaboration on the establishment or upgrade of international research infrastructures.
-Only applicants who submitted a mandatory project outline are eligible to submit a complete grant application under this call.
+This is a notification of an upcoming call.
+This is a call for the establishment and/or upgrade of research infrastructure of national importance.
+The call includes Norwegian participation in cooperation on the establishment or upgrade of international research infrastructures.
+Only applicants who submit the mandatory project outline with a dead...

 Approved Norwegian research organisations, companies, public sector entities, non-governmental organisations and groups of such entities can apply.

 The objective is to fund the planning, coordination and dissemination of R&D activities.
 Coordination and Support Activities are to promote researcher mobility, national and international networks, publication, dialogue, dissemination activity and more in connection with R&D activities.

 The objective of the scheme is to increase the number of younger researchers who conduct a research stay abroad.
 International experience is important in building a career as a researcher.
 It helps to strengthen Norwegian research by increasing expertise and bringing new knowledge to projects.
 It expands networks and thereby provides Norwegian r...

 Apply for funding as soon as a project proposal begins to take shape and no later than four weeks before the EU deadline.
 If you are coordinating a collaborative project, please contact the contact person (NCP) 12 weeks before the deadline.

 The purpose of this call is to provide support for membership of the European Open Science Cloud Association (EOSC AISBL) for approved Norwegian research organisations and publicly funded administrators of research infrastructure that cooperate closely with Norwegian research organisations.
 Recipients must be able to document their membership in...